-- ★ The Director General of Taxation is authorized to re-stipulate amounts of income and deductions for taxpayers that have special relationships - ★ The Director General of Taxation is authorized to make agreements with taxpayers and cooperate with tax authorities of other countries to determine transaction prices between parties having special relationships
+- The Director General of Taxation is authorized to re-stipulate amounts of income and deductions for taxpayers that have special relationships - The Director General of Taxation is authorized to make agreements with taxpayers and cooperate with tax authorities of other countries to determine transaction prices between parties having special relationships

-The Minister of Finance ("MoF") issued MoF Regulation No. 213/PMK.03/2016 with respect to transfer pricing documentation.
-This regulation covers provisions on Master File/Local File and Country by Country Reporting for taxpayers transacting with related parties.
+The Minister of Finance ("MoF") issued MoF Regulation No. 172 Year 2023 with respect to Arm's Length Principal in Related Party Transactions.
+This regulation includes provisions on Master File/Local File and Country by Country Reporting for taxpayers transacting with related parties.